o-kamiye/ansible-android-sdk/README.md

 ## Running

-After the setup is complete, run ``` $ cucumber features/setup.feature ``` from the project root directory and that it!
+After the setup is complete, run ` $ cucumber features/setup.feature ` from the project root directory and that's it!